 - Next, both the flapper and the drain basket needed a serious cleaning — because there was a very thick film of food and grime covering most of the edges!

 - Then, I had to precisely lodge my upper body way into the dishwasher in order to suction the remaining water that was at the very bottom inside the drain basket.
 (I noticed small bits of food & grime coming up with the water, too.)

 - When I couldn’t get any more water out of the drain, I held a large makeup mirror in the back of the dishwasher — over the drain/basket area — to see if I could find any large pieces of food in there.
 (There were none.)

 Since I hadn’t dislodged any large particles of food, I figured my efforts to clear whatever was blocking the drainage basket had been in vain.
 Only running the dishwasher would tell me for sure — but I wanted to try one more thing before turning on the dishwasher again…

 #2 – Remove Food & Debris From The Drain Hose

 I thought maybe the reason the water wouldn’t drain from the tub of the dishwasher was due to a clog in the lines — as opposed to a clog in the drain basket.

 At first, that bummed me out… because I was sure that I wasn’t going to have the muscle power to adequately loosen and then re-tighten the hose clamps that kept the drain tubes in place under the sink.
 But I didn’t want to wait 9 more days for Jim to get back and use his manly man strength.

-Believe it or not, it ran… full cycle.
-And it drained… completely empty.
+Believe it or not, it ran… full cycle!

 There was no more water resting in the tub of the dishwasher — and the dishwasher worked perfectly again.
 (Plus, the drain basket and drain hose were clean now!)